felipenoris/JSONWebTokens.jl/README.md

 ## For RSASSA RSA Algorithms

-First, generate a public and private keys.
+First, generate public and private keys.
 You can use `openssl`.

 ```shell
 $ openssl genrsa -out private.pem 2048